-The Municipal Development Plan strives to embody Rimbey's long term goals and aspirations.
-Based in part on the vision statement, broad goals were developed to guide future planning and development.
+The Municipal Development Plan strives to embody the community's goals and aspirations.
+Based in part on the vision statement, goals were developed to guide future planning and development.
 These goals appear at the beginning of each policy section and provide a framework for the objectives and policies.

-Council has adopted the following vision of what it endeavours to do (From 1997 MDP):
+Council has adopted the following vision of what it endeavours to do and become: (From 1997 MDP)